Kate Jones (politician)

-Kate Jennifer Jones (born 10 April 1979) is an Australian former politician from Queensland.
+Kate Jennifer Jones (born 10 April 1979) is an Australian former politician.
 She served as a Labor Party Member of Parliament in the Legislative Assembly of Queensland from 2006 to 2012, and again from 2015 to 2020.
 Jones first represented the seat of Ashgrove until she was defeated by eventual Premier Campbell Newman at the 2012 state election.
 Jones retook the seat for the Labor Party at the 2015 state election.
 The seat was abolished prior to the 2017 state election, so Jones contested and won the new seat of Cooper at that election.
 In the Palaszczuk Government, she was the Minister for Innovation and Tourism Industry Development, Minister for State Development and the Minister for the Commonwealth Games.

 Education and community involvement

 Jones attended Kelvin Grove State High School in Kelvin Grove.
 In 1995 she was the Premier of the first ever YMCA Queensland Youth Parliament, a non-partisan political program for young people.
 She completed her Bachelor of Arts in Politics and Journalism at the Queensland University of Technology while working part-time at The Gap Markets, and graduated with a Master of Environmental Law from the Australian National University in 2014.

 Jones is a member of the Ashgrove Historical Society, Ashgrove Climate Change Action Group and sits on the management committee of the Enoggera Respite Centre.
 She is also a member of The Fred Hollows Foundation and World Vision.